Woolfenden, William E. (William Edward)

 Active in New York, N.Y.; Detroit, Mich.

-Format: Originally recorded on 3 sound discs.
-Reformated in 2010 as 5 digital wav files.
-Duration is 2 hr., 55 min.
+Format: Originally recorded on 1 sound cassette.
+Reformated in 2010 as 2 digital wav files.
+Duration is 1 hr., 35 min.

 Woolfenden speaks about E.P.
 Richardson and his intent in founding of the Archives of American Art; the earliest development and collecting activities; his role as assistant director and Richardson's role as director; receiving a Ford foundation grant and other early financial support; fundraising events; auctions; trustees; the founding of regional offices; early employees; forming an alliance with the Smithsonian Institution; and the impact of the AAA on American art history.
 Irving Burton discusses his involvement.

-Biographical/Historical Note: William E. Woolfenden (1918-1995) was an art administrator and director of the Archives of American Art in Detroit, Mich.
+Biographical/Historical Note: William E. Woolfenden (1918-1995) was an art administrator and director of the Archives of American Art in Detroit, Michigan.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics, and administrators.